NHSDigital/fhir-transforms/README.md

 }
 ```

-the output procduced, i.e. `output.json` should be
+the output produced, i.e. `output.json` should be

 ```json
 {